davidescor/bot-telegram--show-crypto-bot/README.md

 ```

-4. In the browser you have to set the path of the telegram api for the <strong>request.php</strong> file.
+4. In the browser you have to set the path of the telegram api for the <strong>request.php</strong> file.<br>
       Exchange token for your api token and change url for your domain, mandatory to have ssl certificate.